ontio/documentation/ontology-API/ontology_overview_sdks_en.md

 ## Overview

-SDK integrates encryption algorithm, RPC interaction and smart contract functions.
-It is an important bridge for interaction between application and ontology blockchain.
+SDK integrates encryption algorithms, RPC interaction, and smart contract functions.
+It is an important bridge for interaction between applications and the Ontology blockchain.

-Currently, Ontology has provided a variety of SDK, including [Java SDK](https://github.com/ontio/ontology-java-sdk),[Typescript SDK](https://github.com/ontio/ontology-typescript-sdk) and  [Golang SDK](https://github.com/ontio/ontology-go-sdk)。
+Currently, Ontology has provided a variety of SDK, including [Java SDK](https://github.com/ontio/ontology-java-sdk),[Typescript SDK](https://github.com/ontio/ontology-typescript-sdk), and [Golang SDK](https://github.com/ontio/ontology-go-sdk).

-More SDKs that is being developed and is about to start are as follows: C#,C++,Python 。
+More SDKs that are being developed are: C#, C++, Python.

-Main functions of SDK are as below：
+SDK main functions are：

-* Wallet file managerment
+* Wallet file management
 * Digital identity and verifable claim management
 * Digital assets
 * Smart contract deployment and invocation